resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 - add a function `getTileLayerUrlForTreeCoverLoss` to obtain a well-formed tile URL
 - add a function `getLayerSlug` to obtain a short identifier the tile layer of interest
 - add a function `addTileLayerToMap` to handle the two-part source and layer definition process
-- update the `map.on('load')` callback with more steps executed after the initial API call; load the raster tile layer to the map
+- update the `map.on('load')` callback with more steps executed after the initial API call

 Once again reload the browser and see the tile layer now on the map.